USArhythms/pipeline/README-trigger.md

 # **Pipeline processing supplemental - Remote launch script for post-acquisition processing**

+THIS SCRIPT REQUIRES PREREQUISITES AND MAY INVOLVE MORE WORK THAN POWERSHELL REMOTE PROCEDURE CALL (RPC).

+IN ADDITION, THE CRYPTOGRAPHY LIBRARIES MAY NOT BE INSTALLED ON WINDOWS 7 AND BELOW

-trigger.py calls remote script on server [where post-acquisition will occur]
+trigger.py calls remote script on server [where post-acquisition processing will occur]

 On acquisition computer, ensure python v3 is installed with pre-requisites: